VMjack64/SOC-Homelab/PART8.md

 Taking a look at the log associated with this ID, I discovered a suspicious executable file:
 ![](/screenshots/129.png)

 A key element that immediately renders this executable suspicious to me is that it’s located in the `Public\Downloads` folder, whereas legitimate critical executables would typically be located in a `System` folder.
-Despite that, it's still possible that this could’ve been a legitimate software download, so to verify further, I grabbed the file’s SHA1 hash & ran it through VirusTotal; no results were yielded, further arousing suspicion about the file.
+Despite that, it's still possible that this could’ve been a legitimate software download, so to verify further, I grabbed the file’s SHA1 hash & ran it through VirusTotal.
+No results were yielded, further arousing suspicion about the file.

 With the file deemed highly suspicious, I ran its name in a Splunk search and checked the Sysmon event IDs for the existence of ID 1, which indicates the process had been executed.
 Sure enough, it did exist:
 ![](/screenshots/130.png)